fourier/cgn/README.md

 The first object, ***PersonalUserData***, will have setters and will have a JSON-parser/generator created.
 It will also implements the [Parcelable](http://developer.android.com/reference/android/os/Parcelable.html) interface.
 If the field doesn't have a type, the **string** type assumed.
 One can see how to define arrays as types as well - using square brackets as in **visits** field.

-The second object will not have any setters, however the [Builder](http://en.wikipedia.org/wiki/Builder_pattern) inner class will be generated.
+The second object, ***Employee** will not have any setters, however the [Builder](http://en.wikipedia.org/wiki/Builder_pattern) inner class will be generated.
 The object as well will implement Android's [Parcelable](http://developer.android.com/reference/android/os/Parcelable.html) interface.
 One can see how the previously defined object can be used as a field type.
 The *started* field will have a *org.joda.time.DateTime* type.
+It will also include user-specified function *dumpEmployee*.

 The generated code is: